sebastiansandqvist/testesterone/README.md

 Testesterone was built to make it simple to test clientside code within a browser.
 This means there is no need for headless browsers, or for simulating a browser environment from within node.js.

-In addition, all test results appear in the console, not in any sort of ui.
+In addition, all test results appear in the console, not in any sort of ui on the page itself.
 This allows you to run assertions against the actual contents of the DOM within your tests.

 ### API